paytaca/watchtower-cash/smartbch/README.md

 1. Preload new blocks to database
     - Only block numbers are saved in the database in this step and flagged `processed=False`.
     - Saved block numbers are in range `(latest - BLOCK_TO_PRELOAD, latest)`.
 However if `latest - BLOCK_TO_PRELOAD` is less than zero or `START_BLOCK`, the start number of the range will be changed accordingly.
+    - `BLOCK_TO_PRELOAD` is set to limit db operations per iteration.
+Potential missed blocks due to this limit are handled by another task.
+See `Fallback processes` below for more info.
     - Main function is at `tasks.preload_new_blocks_task`.
 Run by celery beat for every 20 seconds.
 2. Parse blocks
     - Looks for preloaded blocks that are flagged `processed=False`.
     - Parse individual blocks and saves other data about the block (e.g. timestamp, tx_count).
+    - A max number of blocks to process per iteration is placed to limit burst network usage.
+The max number of blocks is determined by settings `BLOCKS_PER_TASK`.
     - Saves the transactions if the transaction contains any subscribed address.
 Also checks the addresses of emmitted `Transfer` events for ERC20 & ERC721.
     - Main task is at `tasks.parse_blocks_task`.
 Run by celery beat for every 30 seconds
 3. Parse transaction transfers